-The Exchange is also relocating the third paragraph within Rule 1080(m)(iv)(B) to proposed new Rule 1093(a)(iii)(B)(4).25 The proposed new rule text reads as follows: A FIND Order received after an Opening Process that is marketable against the internal PBBO when the ABBO is inferior to the internal PBBO will be traded at the Exchange at or better than the PBBO price.
-If the FIND Order has size remaining after exhausting the PBBO, it may: (1) trade at the next PBBO price (or prices) if the order price is locking or crossing that price (or prices) up to and including the ABBO price, (2) be entered into the Order Book at its limit price, or (3) if locking or crossing the ABBO, be entered into the Order Book at the ABBO price and displayed one MPV away from the ABBO.
-The
+The Exchange is also relocating the third paragraph within Rule 1080(m)(iv)(B) to proposed new Rule 1093(a)(iii)(B)(4).25 The proposed new rule text reads as follows:

+A FIND Order received after an Opening Process that is marketable against the internal PBBO when the ABBO is inferior to the internal PBBO will be traded at the Exchange at or better than the PBBO price.
+If the FIND Order has size remaining after exhausting the PBBO, it may: (1) trade at the next PBBO price (or prices) if the order price is locking or remains better than the PBBO, the FIND Order will reprice and be re-exposed at the new price(s) without interrupting the route timer."

-The Exchange proposes to replace "not eligible for routing" with "treated as a DNR" for additional clarity.
+- The Exchange proposes to replace "not eligible for routing" with "treated as a DNR" for additional clarity.
 The current rule text reads as follows: A FIND order received during open trading that is not marketable against the PBBO or the ABBO will be entered into the Phlx XL II book at its limit price.
-The FIND order will not be eligible for routing until the next time the option series is subject to a new Opening Process.

-Currently, the rule text reads as follows: A FIND order received during open trading that is marketable against the PBBO when the ABBO is inferior to the PBBO will be traded at the Exchange at the PBBO price.
+The FIND order will not be eligible for routing until the next time the option series is subject to a new Opening Process. - Currently, the rule text reads as follows: "A FIND order received during open trading that is marketable against the PBBO when the ABBO is inferior to the PBBO will be traded at the Exchange at the PBBO price.
 If the FIND order has size remaining after exhausting the PBBO, it may: (1) trade at the next PBBO price (or prices) if the order price is locking or crossing that price (or prices) up to and including the ABBO price, or (2) be entered into the Phlx XL II book at its limit price, or one MPV away from the ABBO if locking or crossing the ABBO.
-The FIND order will not be eligible for routing until the next time the option series is subject to a new Opening Process.
+The FIND order will not be eligible for routing until the next time the option series is subject to a new Opening Process."